 Beginning at the southern limit of the Monterey Corridor Subsection, the alignment would continue in blended service with Caltrain on an at-grade profile in the existing UPRR right-of-way.
 HSR and Caltrain would operate on the electrified MT2 and MT3 tracks, while UPRR would operate on MT1.
 A UPRR siding track would be provided between Blanchard Road and Bailey Avenue.
 Four-quadrant barrier gates would be installed at all existing public road crossings.
 Intrusion deterrents would be installed at all at-grade crossings.
 Three private roads crossing would be eliminated and alternate access provided to those properties.
 The existing Bailey Avenue overpass would remain in place.
 Under Alternative 4 the Monterey Road underpass would be reconstructed to accommodate the future widening of Monterey Road to four lanes.
-The Morgan Hill Caltrain Station would be reached by a new pedestrian underpass constructed at the north end of the platform.
+The Morgan Hill Caltrain Station would be reconstructed with two new side platforms built outside MT2 and MT3.
+The platform would be reached by a new pedestrian underpass constructed at the north end of the platform.
 The existing Butterfield Boulevard overpass would remain in place.
 Upper Llagas Creek bridge would be reconstructed.